 Businesses and employers need a partner who fully knows and understands employment law so that they receive the advice and guidance necessary to avoid problems when possible and resolve them when they arise.

-- Drafting and revising employment agreements, non-compete agreements, independent contractor agreements and severance agreements
+- Independent Contractor Agreements – Drafting and revising independent contractor agreements

 Our litigation and pre-litigation experience includes the following:

 - Responding to EEOC and TWC charges of discrimination

 - Representing clients at EEOC and TWC investigation interviews and mediations